Sherri Green, Ph.D., M.Dipl. Ac., MSW, LCSW

-Dr. Sherri Green has had a successful career in both the North Carolina university system and as a senior manager in health focused non-profits.
-She is a graduate of the Jung Tao School of Classical Chinese Medicine, and has a Ph.D. in Maternal and Child Health from the University of North Carolina at Chapel Hill, Gillings School of Global Public Health.
-Dr. Green has a strong track record in building health programs that have gained national attention, experience handling large multifaceted projects and programs, and a long career as a university educator.
-Dr. Green has served as principal investigator on numerous research and program grants, primarily focused on substance use disorders, trauma, and maternal and child health.
-Dr. Green has been honored for her work as a community leadership mentor and as an innovative teacher.
+Dr. Sherri Green has had a successful career in both the North Carolina university system and as a senior leader in health focused non-profits.
+She is a graduate of the Jung Tao School of Classical Chinese Medicine and has a Ph.D. in Maternal and Child Health from the University of North Carolina at Chapel Hill, Gillings School of Global Public Health, as well as a masters of social work, a graduate certificate in executive coaching, and a graduate diploma in acupuncture from the Jung Tao School.
+Dr. Green has a strong track record in building both academic and public health programs, experience handling large multifaceted projects and programs, and a long career as a university educator and administrator.
+Dr. Green has served as principal investigator on numerous research and public health grants.
+She is a research fellow in public health, and has been honored for her work as a community leadership mentor and as an innovative teacher.
 She brings with her a life-long love of this medicine and of the internal arts.

 Barry Marshall, LMBT, NCTMB

 Barry Marshall is a native to the area born and raised in Sugar Grove.
 He begin his martial arts training at the age of 19 with Master Rick Ward at Blue Ridge Kung Fu Academy in Boone, NC.
 He was awarded a Black Belt by the World Mushuquan Federation in 1993.